genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 ```

 :::info
 Only items _missing_ from the `requiredRegistrations` is an issue.
-If there are items in the `currentRegistrations` that are not in `requiredRegistrations` this is *not* an issue because these will simply be unused registrations.
+If there are items in the `currentRegistrations` that are not in `requiredRegistrations`, this is *not* an issue - because these will simply be unused registrations.
 :::

-## Incorrect Examples
+## Incorrect examples

-The following section contains examples of incorrect usage for troubleshooting.
+The following section contains examples of incorrect usage, which are useful for troubleshooting.

-### Non-Layout Child
+### Non-layout child

 The following example is invalid:

 ```html
 <foundation-layout>
   <foundation-layout-region type="horizontal">